 Obviously NATO’s purpose and goals have changed dramatically since its founding.
 Although the USSR no longer exists, Russia dominated the Soviet Union.
 Its interests are much the same as the USSR’s were, and NATO-Russia tensions have evolved rather than dissipated.
-Russia’s actions over the past several months have brought about a new era of confrontation with the West.
+Russia’s actions over the last year have brought about a new era of confrontation with the West.
 But NATO’s moves to include former Eastern Bloc countries aren’t without blame either.

 With NATO considering its future role, how can the alliance orient itself to de-escalate tensions while remaining a credible deterrent force?
 Read more in The future of the NATO alliance and U.S. involvement in Europe.